-In this section, you will be guided to develop your information interview questions.
-While there are a number of general/recommended information interview questions you may find online, it is important to keep what you need in a career - your career criteria - front of mind, and tailor your questions to the specific careers/roles that you are considering.
+In this section, you'll be guided to develop your information interview questions.
+While there are a number of general/recommended information interview questions you may find online, it's important to keep what you need in a career - your career criteria - front of mind, and tailor your questions to the specific careers/roles that you're considering.